maxnd/mxMarkEdit/README.md

 To open automatically Markdown files with mxMarkEdit, follow the [Apple Guidelines](https://support.apple.com/en-sa/guide/mac-help/mh35597/mac).

-In the `untested` folder of the source code there's a version of the app compiled for Mac with Intel chip.
-It's neither tested nor notarized.
+In the `untested` folder of the source code there’s a version of the app compiled for Mac with Intel chip.
+It’s neither tested nor notarized.

 ## Look of the app